top of page

 BOARD OF TRUSTEES

 As the President of GROW's Board of Trustees, Kristin has always enjoyed growing food and became a P-patch gardener in 2013, first at the Burke-Gilman P-Patch and later at Westcrest P-Patch in West Seattle where she currently serves on the leadership team.
 She brings to the GROW Board more than 20 years of experience working with nonprofit foundations, trade, and professional associations.
 She is currently employed with the Legal Foundation of Washington which funds civil legal aid programs for low-income people throughout Washington state.
 Kristin joined the GROW Board in 2019.

-Board of Trustees
+President of GROW's Board of Trustees

-Michael McNutt has extensive experience in managing screen and digital printing businesses.
+Michael has extensive experience helping small and medium-sized manufacturers bring products to market, improve profitability, and to scale their operations.
 One of his passions is building strong communities and securing open space in the city where people can gather, talk, and garden.
 A native of Seattle, Michael has contacts throughout the public and private sectors and works to increase GROW's ability to raise money in order to more broadly fulfill its mission.
 Additionally, he makes use of his business experience in helping to increase GROW's effectiveness at executing its strategic planning goals and objectives.
-Michael has served on a variety of boards of directors, including the Epilepsy Association and Impact Washington (formerly Washington Manufacturing Services).
-A gardener at the Queen Anne P-Patch, Michael began serving on GROW's Land Stewardship Committee in 1998 and joined the board of directors in 2003.
-He currently serves as board treasurer.
+Michael has served on a variety of boards of directors, including the Epilepsy Association and Impact Washington.
+Michael began serving on GROW's Land Stewardship Committee in 1998 and joined the board of directors in 2003.